• Skip to primary navigation

 The only “problem” is that the whole alphabet won’t fit in a single folder.
 This really isn’t a problem, though, if you introduce letters to your child in groups instead of in alphabetical order.

-Surprisingly, alphabetical order is not the most helpful way to teach preschoolers their letters.
 Living Montessori Now has a great post on what order to teach letters in.
 We generally follow the order given by Tim Seldin in How to Raise Children the Montessori Way:

 • cmat